Organizational Process Model

 Jump to navigation Jump to search

-An Organizational Workflow Diagram is a process model of an organizational workflow (where each step follows without delay or gap and ends just before the subsequent step may begin).
+An Organizational Process Model is a process model for organizational processes (where each step follows without delay or gap and ends just before the subsequent step may begin).

 References